kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ### Enroll the keys in Secure Boot

 If your machine is in UEFI setup mode Secure Boot keys will be automatically enrolled.
+To enter UEFI Setup mode you need to clear the Secure Boot keys (PKs) from the BIOS/UEFI.

 If UEFI setup mode is not available, you need to enroll the keys manually in the BIOS/UEFI.

 This process can vary depending on the vendor, but in general you need to enter the BIOS/UEFI setup during early boot and import the keys, for an example outline you can check the steps for [HPE Hardware](https://techlibrary.hpe.com/docs/iss/proliant-gen10-uefi/GUID-E4427875-D123-4BBF-9056-342168478A02.html).

-A video of the process in QEMU is available [here](https://github.com/kairos-io/kairos/assets/2420543/e45f6a08-ec74-4cfd-bdf0-aeb7b23ac9bc).
+A video of the process of importing keys in QEMU is available [here](https://github.com/kairos-io/kairos/assets/2420543/e45f6a08-ec74-4cfd-bdf0-aeb7b23ac9bc).

 ## Upgrades